Harris lands 2020 endorsement from 2 Black Caucus members

-BALTIMORE (AP) — Two more members of the Congressional Black Caucus are backing Kamala Harris’s bid for the presidency.
-Reps.
-Bobby Rush of Illinois and Frederica Wilson of Florida are supporting the California Democrat’s presidential bid.
-Endorsements from the caucus, which counts more than 50 members, are shaping up to be very influential in the Democratic presidential primary.
-The pair of endorsements bring Harris’s total CBC endorsements to six.
+BALTIMORE (AP) — Two more members of the Congressional Black Caucus are backing Kamala Harris’s bid for the presidency: Reps.
+Bobby Rush of Illinois and Frederica Wilson of Florida.

+Endorsements from the caucus, which counts more than 50 members, could be influential in the Democratic presidential primary.
+With these two new supporters, Harris now has six endorsements from the CBC.

 Rush has been sharply critical of former Vice President Joe Biden in the wake of comments in which he recalled working alongside two segregationist Southern senators.
 Rush told Politico that Biden, another Democratic presidential candidate, was “wholly out of touch and woefully ignorant of the nuances of the black American experience.”
-Rush will serve as Harris’ Illinois campaign co-chair.
+Rush will serve as Harris’ Illinois campaign chair.

 Rush said Harris was “the only candidate prepared to fight for all Americans against a Trump Administration that has left them behind” and that she is a “once-in-a-lifetime leader” who “exemplifies what global leadership is all about.”

-Note: This story has been corrected to show that Rush is Illinois chair, not co-chair.